-It comes with a free UI Plugin, which's a colorful, jaw-dropping, intelligent Groove-like interface for SPlayer API, and can be launched with one call.
+It comes with a free UI Plugin, which's a colorful, jaw-dropping, intelligent Groove-like dynamic interface for SPlayer API, and can be launched with one call.

 It also comes with a WordPress-like Control Panel Windows Program that helps you configure SPlayer with your music folder and customize UI.
 Zero-coding skills required.
 One-click build.
 Very easy to use.
 Upload-ready player.
 One of a kind.